ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 ## Considerations when you add and remove hosts and clusters
 {: #managing-entrust-cc-consider-addremove-hostsclusters}

-When you add and remove hosts and clusters to your instance, VMware Solutions do not manage your Entrust CloudControl inventory and credentials for you.
+When you add and remove hosts and clusters to your instance, VMware Solutions does not manage the Entrust CloudControl inventory and credentials for you.
 IBM Cloud assumes that you take steps to lock IBM Cloud automation from having access to your Entrust CloudControl deployment.

 ## Procedure to find the firewall and SNAT rules defined (NSX-T only)
 {: #managing-entrust-cc-proc-find-firewall-nsxt}